NOAA-EMC/ccpa/readme.txt

 4. No Change to Resources Requirements

-   (1) Compute resource information:
+   (1) No change to compute resource information:

       The cpu requirement is 1 node 5 tasks.
-Run time decreases to 10-15 minutes.
+Run time is about 10-15 minutes.
-It is about 10 minutes faster than current production on Wcoss Phase 2 due to computer resource improvement on Dell.

    (2) No change to disk space